OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 - napa_bypass.active_flows:

-  The number of flows actively programmed on the hardware to be forwared or dropped.
+  The number of flows actively programmed on the hardware to be forwarded or dropped.

 - napa_bypass.total_flows: